grafana/tempo/docs/sources/tempo/api_docs/_index.md

 - `end = (unix epoch seconds)`
   Optional.
 Along with `start`, defines a time range from which tags should be returned.
 Providing both `start` and `end` includes blocks for the specified time range only.
 - `limit = (integer)`
   Optional.
-Limits the maximum number of tags.
+Limits the maximum number of tags values.
+- `maxStaleValues = (integer)`
+  Optional.
+Limits the search for tags names.
+If the number of stale (already known) values reaches or exceeds this limit, the search stops.

 ### Search tags V2